Published: July 2019 | Report Code: LS11306 | Available Format: PDF | Pages: 298

-The global biobanking market generated $25.8 billion revenue in 2018 and is projected to advance at a CAGR of 6.2% during the forecast period, mainly on account of increasing prevalence of chronic conditions, and rising number of genomic research activities for studying these diseases across the globe.
+The biobanking market size was $25.8 billion in 2018, and it is expected to grow at a CAGR of 6.2% during 2019–2024 owing to the rising incidence of chronic diseases and increasing number of genomic research activities for studying them.

 In the recent years, major players in the biobanking market have taken several strategic measures, such as product launches, collaborations, acquisitions, and product approvals to sustain and improve their position in the industry.
 For instance, in April 2019, Thermo Fisher Scientific Inc. expanded its analytical instruments portfolio by introducing Thermo Scientific Vanquish MD High Performance Liquid Chromatography (HPLC) system, the Thermo Scientific TSQ Altis MD Series mass spectrometer, and the Thermo Scientific Quantis MD Series mass spectrometer.
 These instruments have a wide application in processing of cells and tissues obtained from biobanks.

 In March 2019, Becton, Dickinson and Company launched automated flow cytometry sample preparation instrument with CE-IVD certification known as, BD FACSDuet.
 This instrument helps in understanding the characteristics of cell as well as counting.

 Furthermore, in February 2019, Promega Corporation launched Maxwell RSC miRNA plasma and serum kits, which help in the purification of nucleic acids for researchers in the field of oncology.
 These kits can be specifically utilized in processing samples and specimens obtained from biobanks.